-In addition, as described more fully in "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities- Dividend Policy," pursuant to the Charter, the holders of Series A Founder Preferred Stock are entitled to receive, when, as and if declared by the Board, out of assets legally available therefor, a cumulative annual dividend of the Annual Dividend Amount as defined in the Charter) under certain circumstances.
+In addition, as described more fully in "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities-Dividend Policy," pursuant to the Charter, the holders of Series A Founder Preferred Stock are entitled to receive, when, as and if declared by the Board, out of assets legally available therefor, a cumulative annual dividend of the Annual Dividend Amount as defined in the Charter) under certain circumstances.
 Such Annual Dividend Amount will be payable in Class A Common Stock or cash, in the sole discretion of the Board.
 With respect to the 2021 Annual Dividend Amount, on May 13, 2022, the Board paid a stock dividend of 2,523,472 shares of Class A Common Stock to the holders of the Series A Founder Preferred Stock.
-Concurrently with the dividend payment, rollover distributions of Class B Common Units held in tandem with the shares of Class B Common Stock were made to the holders of the Series A Rollover Profits Units of APW OpCo, and we issued 138,005 shares of Class B Common Stock to the holders of the Series A Rollover Profits Units of APW OpCo.
+Concurrently with the dividend payment, rollover distributions of Class B Common Units held in tandem with the shares of Class B Common Stock to the holders of the Series A Rollover Profits Units of APW OpCo.